Sumatriptan and naproxen (Oral)

-You should not take sumatriptan and naproxen if you have used an MAO inhibitor (MAOI) such as isocarboxazid (Marplan®), phenelzine (Nardil®), selegiline (Eldepryl®), or tranylcypromine (Parnate®) within the past 2 weeks.
-Do not use sumatriptan and naproxen if you have taken other migraine medicines (e.g., almotriptan, frovatriptan, naratriptan, rizatriptan, zolmitriptan, Axert™, Frova®, Amerge®, Maxalt®, or Zomig®) or an ergotamine medicine (e.g., dihydroergotamine, methysergide, Cafergot®, D.H.E.
+Do not take sumatriptan and naproxen if you have used an MAO inhibitor (MAOI) such as isocarboxazid (Marplan®), phenelzine (Nardil®), selegiline (Eldepryl®), or tranylcypromine (Parnate®) within the past 2 weeks.
+Do not use sumatriptan and naproxen if you have taken other migraine medicines (eg, almotriptan, frovatriptan, naratriptan, rizatriptan, zolmitriptan, Axert™, Frova®, Amerge®, Maxalt®, or Zomig®) or an ergotamine medicine (eg, dihydroergotamine, methysergide, Cafergot®, D.H.E.
 45®, Ergomar®, or Migranal®) within the past 24 hours.

-sumatriptan and naproxen might cause bleeding or ulcers in your stomach or intestines.
+Sumatriptan and naproxen might cause bleeding or ulcers in your stomach or intestines.
 This problem can happen without warning signs.
-This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (such as a steroid or a blood thinner).
+This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (eg, steroid medicine, blood thinner).

 Do not use sumatriptan and naproxen if you are also using other medicines containing naproxen.
 Using these medicines together may cause serious unwanted effects.

-Make sure your doctor knows about all the other medicines you are using.
+Make sure your doctor knows about all the medicines you are using.
 Sumatriptan and naproxen combination may cause a serious condition called serotonin syndrome when taken with some medicines.
-This especially includes medicines used to treat depression, such as citalopram, duloxetine, escitalopram, fluoxetine, fluvoxamine, olanzapine, paroxetine, sertraline, venlafaxine, Celexa®, Lexapro®, Cymbalta®, Effexor®, Paxil®, Prozac®, or Zoloft®.
+This especially includes medicines used to treat depression, including citalopram, duloxetine, escitalopram, fluoxetine, fluvoxamine, olanzapine, paroxetine, sertraline, venlafaxine, Celexa®, Lexapro®, Cymbalta®, Effexor®, Paxil®, Prozac®, or Zoloft®.
 Check with your doctor first before taking any other medicines.

-Serious skin reactions may also occur during treatment with sumatriptan and naproxen.
-Check with your doctor right away if you have any of the following symptoms while taking sumatriptan and naproxen: blistering, peeling, or loosening of skin, chills, cough, diarrhea, fever, itching, joint or muscle pain, red skin lesions, sore throat, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness.
+Serious skin reactions, including exfoliative dermatitis, Stevens-Johnson syndrome, toxic epidermal necrolysis, and drug reaction with eosinophilia and systemic symptoms (DRESS) may also occur during treatment with sumatriptan and naproxen.
+Check with your doctor right away if you have black, tarry stools, blistering, peeling, or loosening of the skin, chest pain, chills, cough, diarrhea, fever, itching, joint or muscle pain, painful or difficult urination, red irritated eyes, red skin lesions, sore throat, sores, ulcers, or white spots in the mouth or on the lips, swollen glands, unusual bleeding or bruising, or unusual tiredness or weakness.

-Stop using sumatriptan and naproxen and check with your doctor right away if you have any symptoms of liver problems including dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, or yellowing of your skin or eyes.
+Check with your doctor right away if you have any symptoms of liver problems, including dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, or yellowing of your skin or eyes.

 Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after your treatment.
 Your eyes may need to be checked by an ophthalmologist (eye doctor).